score-json/json/TSF/trustable/assertions/TA-Inputs.md

 The single_include/nlohmann/json.hpp is the single and only component of the library.

-* Are there components that are not on the list? <br>
+* Are there components that are not on the list?

     Answer:  No.

-* Are there assessments for all components? <br>
+* Are there assessments for all components?

     Answer:  ?????

-* Has an assessment been done for the current version of the component? <br>
+* Has an assessment been done for the current version of the component?

     Answer:  ?????

-* Have sources of bug and/or vulnerability data been identified? <br>
+* Have sources of bug and/or vulnerability data been identified?

     Answer:  There are no bug and/or vulnerability data.

-* Have additional tests and/or Expectations been documented and linked to component assessment? <br>
+* Have additional tests and/or Expectations been documented and linked to component assessment?

     Answer:  ??????

-* Are component tests run when integrating new versions of components? <br>
+* Are component tests run when integrating new versions of components?

     Answer:  There are no further components.

-* Are there tools that are not on the list? <br>
+* Are there tools that are not on the list?

     Answer:  No.

-* Are there impact assessments for all tools? <br>
+* Are there impact assessments for all tools?

     Answer:  ??????

-* Have tools with high impact been qualified? <br>
+* Have tools with high impact been qualified?

     Answer: There are no tools with high impact.

-* Were assessments or reviews done for the current tool versions? <br>
+* Were assessments or reviews done for the current tool versions?

     Answer:  ?????

-* Have additional tests and/or Expectations been documented and linked to tool assessments? <br>
+* Have additional tests and/or Expectations been documented and linked to tool assessments?

     Answer:  No.

-* Are tool tests run when integrating new versions of tools? <br>
+* Are tool tests run when integrating new versions of tools?

     Answer:  There are no tools.

-* Are tool and component tests included in release preparation? <br>
+* Are tool and component tests included in release preparation?

     Answer:  Yes, the tests of the library are included in the release.

-* Can patches be applied, and then upstreamed for long-term maintenance? <br>
+* Can patches be applied, and then upstreamed for long-term maintenance?

     Answer:  Yes, if ever a misbehaviour is found and patched, then a pull-request to the original nlohmann/json repository can be opened to upstream the changes.

-* Do all dependencies comply with acceptable licensing terms? <br>
+* Do all dependencies comply with acceptable licensing terms?

     Answer:  Yes.